theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-03_instructions.md

 **Estimated Time**: 75 minutes

-**Pre-requisites**: It is assumed that the case study for this lab has already been read.
-It is assumed that the content and lab for module 1: Azure for the Data Engineer has also been completed

 **Lab files**: The files for this lab are located in the _Allfiles\Labfiles\Starter\DP-200.3_ folder.

 ## Lab overview